hasura/graphql-engine/manual/tutorial/adding-relationships.rst

              }
          }

 You can use relationships inside ``where`` clause.
-For example, if we wish to only fetch articles having a rating of 5 by author with name ``Warren`` , we could :
+For example, if we wish to only fetch articles having a rating of 5 by author with name ``Warren`` , we could use:

 .. rst-class:: api_tabs
 .. tabs::